 Time for an update on my quarterly investment returns.
 This is something I have been doing for many years now and I know it is appreciated by many of you.
 I started out reporting on my marketplace lending investments in Q4 2011 and have provided updates every quarter since then.
 I share all the details of my LendingClub and Prosper investments as well several other investments I have made in the online lending space.

 The upward trend in my returns continued in Q2, making it the fifth quarter in a row with increasing returns.
-My preliminary return for the 12 months ending June 30, 2019 is 6.20% (one investment is still not final), the best I have achieved since Q3 2017.
+My preliminary return for the 12 months ending June 30, 2019 is 6.30%, the best I have achieved since Q3 2017.

 My six original accounts at LendingClub and Prosper have all been open for at least seven years so they are very mature accounts that have experienced several turns of capital as I have kept reinvesting over the years.
 I have separated these out because these were the accounts I had when I first started doing these reports so readers can go back and see how they have trended over time.
 But as I have said before I am liquidating my taxable accounts here and will focus my investments in consumers loans in my retirement accounts.

 Underwriting changes that were made in 2017 continue to bear fruit for my personal loan investments.
 My six original accounts had a return of 5.48%, a vast improvement from the 2.34% return of just a year ago, and back to near where it should be.
 In today’s benign credit environment I would still like to see returns in the 6-7% range for personal loans and we are headed in that direction.